ritchiepulikottil/pingpong.apk/README.md

-# PingPongGame.apk using Kivy framework and Buildozer
+# PingPongGame.apk using kivy framework and buildozer
 #PingPong is a two-dimensional sports game that resembles table tennis.

 #It requires two players and each player controls an in-game paddle to hit the ping pong ball back and forth.